-i.
-DL SLANATION We, and (, and,, Print Eligible Individual's Full Name) (Print Domestic Partner's Full Name) relatio benefi sent and affirm, jointly and individually, that we are engaged in a domestic partner onship in accordance with the following criteria and are eligible for healthcare its as Domestic Partners under the health Plan offered by my Participating Group the The Episcopal Church Medical Trust (the "Medical Trust").
-II.
-ST ATUS 1.
+I. DE CLARATION We, , and,, (Print Eligible Individual's Full Name) (Print Domestic Partner's Full Name) relati bene esent and affirm, jointly and individually, that we are engaged in a domestic partner conship in accordance with the following criteria and are eligible for healthcare fits as Domestic Partners under the health Plan offered by my Participating Group 1991 The Episcopal Church Medical Trust (the "Medical Trust").
+II.ST ATUS 1 .
 We are at least eighteen (18) years of age and mentally competent to enter into a legal contract.
-We have maintained a legal residence together for the past 12 months and intend to remain so indefinitely.
+2 We have maintained a legal residence together for the past 12 months and intend to remain so indefinitely.
+3 .
 Neither of us is married to or legally separated from anyone else.
-We are each other's sole Domestic Partner, are two adults who have chosen to share one another's lives in a mutually exclusive partnership that 5. resembles marriage and intend to remain so indefinitely.
-We are not in this relationship solely for the purpose of obtaining benefits coverage.
-6. We are not related by blood to a degree of closeness that would prohibit legal marriage in the state or jurisdiction in which we legally reside.
-Date o criteria of Domestic Partnership were first satisfied: nth) (Day) (Year) III.
-CH IANGE IN DOMESTIC PARTNERSHIP Dome health longer thirty (Partne agree to notify the Medical Trust if there is any change in our status as stic Partners as attested to in this Affidavit, which would affect our eligibility for scare benefits (for example, if we cease to reside together or if we are no reach other's Domestic Partner).
-We agree to notify the Medical Trust within (30) days of such change by filing a Statement of Dissolution of Domestic ership, affirming that the Domestic Partnership status has ended as of its date ocution. filed u Sectic may b er such dissolution, I,
+4 .
+We are each other's sole Domestic Partner, are two adults who have chosen to share one another's lives in a mutually exclusive partnership that resembles marriage and intend to remain so indefinitely.
+5 We are not in this relationship solely for the purpose of obtaining benefits coverage.
+6 We are not related by blood to a degree of closeness that would prohibit legal marriage in the state or jurisdiction in which we legally reside.
+Date criteria of Domestic Partnership were first satisfied: (Mo onth) / (Day) / (Year) III.
+CI HANGE IN DOMESTIC PARTNERSHIP 1.
+We agree to notify the Medical Trust if there is any change in our status as Domestic Partners as attested to in this Affidavit, which would affect our eligibility for healthcare benefits (for example, if we cease to reside together or if we are no longer each other's Domestic Partner).
+We agree to notify the Medical Trust within thirty (30) days of such change by filing a Statement of Dissolution of Domestic Partnership, affirming that the Domestic Partnership status has ended as of its date of execution.
+2. After such dissolution, I,